ibm-blockchain-wsc/ImmersionWorkshop/docs/connect-part2.md

 WORKDIR /usr/src/app
 COPY package.json /usr/src/app/
 RUN apk add --no-cache --virtual .build-deps make gcc g++ python \
- && npm install --silent \
+ && npm install \
  && npm install gulp -g ---unsafe-perm \
  && apk del .build-deps .build-deps make gcc g++ python COPY . /usr/src/app/
 EXPOSE 3001
 CMD [ "gulp", "marbles_tls" ]
 ```

-The above Dockerfile builds from an Alpine node image already out there in DockerHub.
+The above Dockerfile builds from an Alpine node image in DockerHub.
 This is a bare bones Linux image of the Alpine distribution with node version 8 installed.
 Next, the `NPM_CONFIG_LOGLEVEL` for npm is globally set to warn so that npm will only print errors and warnings. `ENV` is used for this to persist this change as an environment variable in your finished container.
-Then, it uses `RUN` to run a command inside of the base `node:8-alpine` container to make a directory for the marbles application. `WORKDIR` makes this directory the current working directory.
+Then, it uses `RUN` to execute a command inside of the base `node:8-alpine` container to make a directory for the marbles application. `WORKDIR` makes this directory the current working directory.
 Moreover, `COPY` brings the `package.json` file (containing the names of the application's dependent node modules) into the containers `/usr/src/app` directory.
-The following `RUN` command uses `apk` (Alpine's package manager) to install a variety of pre-reqs to your `npm install` such as make, gcc and python, before running the actual `npm install` twice to install both the necessary node modules needed by the Marbles UI itself and gulp to start the marbles UI.
+The following `RUN` command uses `apk` (Alpine's package manager) to install a variety of pre-reqs to your `npm install` such as make, gcc and python, before running the actual `npm install` twice to install both the necessary node modules for both the Marbles UI itself and gulp to start the marbles UI.
 Note that this is all done in one line with `&&` to make it occur in one layer.
-This way, at the end of the `RUN` you can use a delete command `apk del` and take the developer tools you no longer need out of your image.
-If you instead ran this as multiple commands, you would not be able to shrink your image size since previous layers can't be effectively deleted due to the layered file system.
+This way, at the end of the `RUN` command you can use a delete command `apk del` and take the developer tools you no longer need out of your image.
+If you instead ran this as multiple commands, you would not be able to shrink your image size since previous layers can't be effectively deleted due to the layered file system used for docker images.
 Finally, you copy the application itself and the connection profile materials into your working directory, document the port you will run marbles on (`3001`), and set a command for the container to run when it starts `gulp marbles_tls`.

 - Now let's run docker build in the `/home/marbles` directory:
 ```